am-central-365/pl4kotlin/README.md

 ```SQL
 SELECT ename, hiredate, com, ...
 FROM emp WHERE emptno = ?
 ```
-Value of ```martin.empno``` is bound to the statement, and the query is executed.
-If the record is found, values of the fetched columns are stored in the corresponding fields of object ```martin```.
+Statement's bind variable is set to the value of property ```martin.empno```, and the query is executed.
+If the record was found, values of the fetched columns are stored in the corresponding fields of object ```martin```.

 #### Updating data
-Unlike other statements, columns which need to be updated must be listed explicitly.
+Columns which need to be updated must be listed explicitly.

 Let's change Allen's commission to 350.
 We assign new value to the object's field and call ```UpdateStatement``` to update it: